Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-edit-method-success.png" >
 </details>

 <details><summary>Edit the image: a new image is uploaded in a separate field and the "Save Changes" button is clicked.
-The user is redirected to the Recipes page.
-A success message reading "Recipe updated successfully!" is displayed.
-The message disappears after 3 seconds.
-By clicking on the recipe card, we can see that the method field now displays an additional bullet point.</summary>
+The user is redirected to the Recipes page and we can see that the latest recipe now shows the updated image.
+A success message reading "Recipe updated successfully!" is displayed.</summary>
 <img src="static/readme-images/readme-edit-image-success.png" >
 </details>